-Monday morning, March 16, I entered the office and an enthusiastic Benni was standing in front of me: βWe need a coronavirus spreading simulation!
+Monday morning, 16 March.
+An enthusiastic Benni was waiting for me at the office: βWe need a coronavirus spread simulation!
 Ideally today.
-Can you do that?!β He was on fire.
-Benniβs question was preceded by my thoughts of the actual implementation, while Christian β the second developer next to me β quickly answered with an unmistakable βof courseβ!
+Can you do it?!β He was on fire.
+Even as Benni asked the question, my thoughts were already racing ahead to the implementation, while Christian β the second developer next to me β quickly answered with an unmistakable βof course!β

-Christian and I immediately began to work on the algorithm for the simulation.
-By common consent, we decided to implement the simulation in modern JavaScript, without any frills.
-So no frameworks either.
+Christian and I immediately started working on the algorithm for the simulation.
+By mutual agreement, we decided to implement it in modern JavaScript, without any frills.
+So no frameworks.
 Modern ES, nothing else.
-What a nice opportunity for a project without ready-made products.
+What a nice opportunity for a project without off-the-shelf products.

-Being a backend developer, Christian was able to immerse himself in the mathematics underlying the simulation more quickly and implement it efficiently, so we split our work from noon on.
-He refined the logic and I created an HTML layout, from which I wanted to record a simulation afterwards.
+As a backend developer, Christian was able to dive into the underlying mathematics of the simulation more quickly and implement it efficiently, so we split our work from midday on.
+He refined the logic and I created an HTML layout from which I wanted to record a simulation.
 To achieve a final format of 1024 Γ 1024 pixels when recording my retina screen, I created the container element in 512 Γ 512 pixels.
-If you are interested in the code, you can have a look at it, feel free to watch it live.
+If you're interested in the code, you can watch it live.

 A Complete Success

-In the following two days, I created one website, where every visitor can start a simulation and adjust the parameters of the freely moving persons.
-In this way, the effect of social distance is expressed dynamically and tangibly.
+Over the next two days, I created a website where any visitor can start a simulation and adjust the parameters of the freely moving people.
+This makes the effect of social distancing dynamic and tangible.

-On Wednesday, March 18th, we published a second simulation video, which featured a more accurate algorithm and an adapted color scheme.
-To our astonishment, this video was shown on Sunday on the show Anne Will (German television).
+On Wednesday 18 March, we published a second simulation video, using a more accurate algorithm and an adapted color scheme.
+To our amazement, this video was shown on Sunday on ARD's Anne Will program.

 Background

-The Washington Post had on March 14 an article with visualizations created, which already gained international recognition.
-The health researcher Drew Harris criticized that deaths caused by the virus are not taken into consideration.
+The Washington Post had published an article with visualizations on 14 March, which had already gained international recognition.
+Health researcher Drew Harris criticized that deaths caused by the virus were not taken into account.
 We therefore extended their simulation to include deaths.

 Update

-Fine.
-Article finished.
-If you spot a typo or have thoughts about this article, feel free to write me. πββοΈ
+That concludes the article.
+If you spot any typo or would like to share your thoughts on this article, please feel free to get in touch. πββοΈ

 Articles Which Are Important to Me